-Subscriptions allow users to be notified about events even if they were not initially targeted by the notification message sent by a workflow.
+Subscriptions allow users to be notified about alerts even if they were not initially targeted by the notification message sent by a workflow.
 For example, a restaurant manager could subscribe to all equipment failure alerts, even though these alerts may only be sent to the on-duty repair personnel assigned to handle them.

 You can only create subscriptions based off messaging forms, not flow trigger forms.